Uncategorized

 To keep their health, most people focus primarily on diet and exercise.
 However, there are additional factors that are very important.
 Getting recommended vaccines and immunizations is one of them.
 Health organizations, doctors, and scientists agree that vaccines are safe and effective.
 If you have concerns, the anti-vaccination movement myths are debunked here.

 The Center for Disease Control (CDC) provides a somewhat scary looking vaccination scheduling chart for adults and a chart for children and adolescents.
-The CDC also provides guidance to determine what immunizations to give to adolescents.
+They also have a guide by each age group.
 Below, we provide a quick summary of each modern vaccine for adults and why they are important.
 COVID-19 is listed first.
 Shingles is listed second because most older people are at high risk and unaware it is preventable.
 The rest are in alphabetical order.
 Don’t be afraid to discuss these with your primary healthcare provider.

 COVID-19 (Ages 6 months and Up)